Amritpal2001/drfdjango/README.md

 * Send a GET request to : http://drfdjango.pythonanywhere.com/moderators/

 ## To update Moderator's Profile
-* Send PUT request to : http://drfdjango.pythonanywhere.com/updatemoderators/ after logging in as a moderator else it will give error
+* Send PATCH request to : http://drfdjango.pythonanywhere.com/updatemoderators/ after logging in as a moderator else it will give error
 * Example Code
 ```
 {